asleepinglion/ouro-transform/readme.md

-#SuperJS Transform
+#Ouro Transform

-> **Disclaimer:** SuperJS is under heavy development at the moment, and breaking changes are likely.
+> **Disclaimer:** Ouro is under heavy development at the moment, and breaking changes are likely.
 The intent is to publish a stable release during the first quarter of 2015.

 Transforms enable you to change input parameters before validation, such as converting a request parameter to JSON.
 The library